niiicolai/two-easy-engine/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome contributions to the Two Easy Engine!
+We welcome contributions to the TwoEasyEngine!

 ## Getting Started
 1.  **Fork** the repository on GitHub.